oda-vs-studio/mov2Fbx_standalone/docs/ARCHITECTURE.md

 `video.VideoFrames` is a repeatable iterable with integer frame access.
 Each sequential pass opens and releases its own decoder and reads frames in order.
 It applies the same resize/rotation contract as before.
 Detector, ViTPose, diagnostics and CHMR make separate passes; no full list of RGB rasters is retained.
 Hue keeps its existing context-window schedule, tested for complete/nonduplicated retained indices at 619, 1200 and 10000 frames.
 The FBX helper still has a 100000-frame sanity limit.
 Long clips cost proportionally more time and store proportional feature/pose/output data; there is no promise of constant total memory for arbitrarily long input.

 HTML skeleton previews retain up to approximately 600 sampled frames and adjust playback FPS/source-frame labels.
 FBX, NPZ and diagnostic MP4 retain the full input frame range.
 Variable-FPS timestamps and camera motion remain unsupported.

+## Reproducible setup

+SetupStandalone.bat invokes the standard-library tools/bootstrap_setup.py under Python 3.13 x64.
+Interactive setup selects the UE folder with tkinter; the bundled Quinn skeleton removes the need for another FBX selection.
+The setup detects MSVC using vswhere, creates/reuses .venv, installs pinned requirements, stages and validates UE model extraction, builds all three helpers, downloads the pinned YOLOX model, then runs tests and doctor.
+Existing complete models are hash-checked and reused; differing existing model files are not silently overwritten.
+Extraction staging and explicit Quinn replacement backups stay under ignored work/.
+See README for prerequisites, exact source/destination paths and noninteractive flags.